-- Justin Davis-Rice, the Executive Chairman of Bendon and a director of Naked, beneficially owns 9.8% of the outstanding Bendon Ordinary Shares.
-As such, Mr. Davis-Rice will own approximately 19.3% of the Holdco Ordinary Shares immediately following the consummation of the Transactions.
-Furthermore, Mr. Davis-Rice will be the Chief Executive Officer of Holdco and may receive additional compensation in the future for his service to Holdco. - Carole Hochman, the Chief Executive Officer of Naked and a member of Naked's board of directors, will be Executive Chairman of the Board of Holdco and will be entering into a new employment agreement with Holdco upon consummation of the Transactions.
-As such, she will receive the compensation provided for her thereunder, which is described in the section entitled "Management of Holdco Following the Transactions."
+- Justin Davis-Rice, the Executive Chairman of Bendon and a director of Naked, beneficially owns 10.9% of the outstanding Bendon Ordinary Shares.
+As such, Mr. Davis-Rice will own approximately 10.2% of the Holdco Ordinary Shares immediately following the consummation of the Transactions.
+Furthermore, Mr. Davis-Rice will be the Chairman of the Board of Holdco and may receive additional compensation in the future for his service to Holdco. - The Transactions contemplated by the Merger Agreement also provide that Edward Hanson, a director of Naked who has other business dealings with the Principal Shareholder, will be a director of Holdco.
+As such, in the future he may receive cash fees, stock options or stock awards that the Holdco board of directors determines to pay to its nonemployee directors as compensation for his service on the board. - Carole Hochman, the Chief Executive Officer of Naked and a member of Naked's board of directors, will be entering into a new employment agreement with Holdco upon consummation of the Transactions.
+As such, she will receive the compensation provided for her thereunder, which is described in the section entitled "Management of Holdco Following the Transactions" for more information on her compensation package with Holdco to be in effect upon consummation for the Transactions.